 Remedial Massage holistically treats the whole body, from a muscular perspective, and traces the discomfort as far as possible back to the original cause, healing the cause of the disorder.

-Our Remedial Massage therapist works closely with our chiropractors and co manage many of our cases.
+Our Remedial Massage therapists Le and Andrew, work closely with our chiropractor and co manage many of our cases.
 This works best for the patient as in-house case conferences often happen with three parties : the Chiropractor, Remedial Massage Therapist and the patient.

 As well as assisting in the treatment of the neuromusculoskeletal conditions, Remedial Massage has a positive impact on various systems of your body.
 These include:

 Remedial Massage encourages blood flow to the tissue being treated by stimulating the circulatory system.
 As the lymphatic system works in close proximity to the circulatory system, massage can improve lymphatic flow, as well as promoting reduced pain and swelling.

 Remedial Massage has a direct impact on the muscular system by stretching tight muscles, relaxing and releasing overused muscles, reducing spasms and muscular cramping, as well as assisting in tissue regeneration.

 Most people love a remedial massage, as one feels great, after it.
 Remedial Massage can promote a decrease in cortisol, help with mood and assist in relaxation.
 This can also have a follow on effect by reducing anxiety, while enhancing sleep, concentration and energy levels.

 By working on the muscles and tendons around a joint, remedial massage can increase joint range of motion and thus reduce muscular stiffness.